Pachypodium lealii Welw.

 Pachypodium lealii subsp. lealii, Pachypodium giganteum

-Pachypodium lealii is a shrub or small tree, up to 20 feet (6 m) tall, with thick bottle-shaped trunk, which is almost branchless until the top.
-The branches are few and covered by slender thorns up to 1 foot (30 cm) long.
+Pachypodium lealii is a shrub or small tree with a thick bottle-shaped trunk almost branchless until the top.
+It grows up to 20 feet (6 m) tall.
+The branches are few and covered by slender, up to 1 foot (30 cm) long thorns.
 Leaves are oblong with short hairs on both surfaces.
-The white flowers cluster around the tips of the branches.
+Flowers are white and cluster around the tips of the branches.
 They are present in the spring when the tree is leafless.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-They are not suitable for cold or damp gardens and are very sensitive to frost.
-If planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.
+However, they are not suitable for cold or damp gardens and are very sensitive to frost.
+Therefore, if planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.